SAS Technical Support and Policies

 Technical Chat (where it is available)

-Provide full support, including security and defect fixes, for a software product release for five years from the product's General Availability (GA) date.
+Provides full support, including select security and defect fixes, for a software product release for five years from the product's General Availability (GA) date.
 This support includes investigating all submitted support requests and providing circumventions, whenever it is possible.

 Provided for selected critical support requests.